 Also of interest is that Eastport has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Eastport telecommute to their jobs.
-Overall, about 24.79% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.79% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Eastport is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Eastport doesn't have a public transportation system that people use for their commute.

 The population of Eastport is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.31% of adults in Eastport have a bachelor's degree or even advanced degree.